Subrack lattices of finite solvable and metacyclic groups: Introduction

 \begin{thm}[see {\cite[Theorem~1.1]{HSW19}}] Let $G$, $H$ be ﬁnite groups satisfying $\mathcal{R}(G)\cong \mathcal{R}(H)$. \begin{enumerate} \item If $G$ is abelian, then $H$ is abelian. \item If $G$ is nilpotent, then $H$ is nilpotent. \item If $G$ is supersolvable, then $H$ is supersolvable. \item If $G$ is solvable, then $H$ is solvable. \item If $G$ is simple, then $H$ is simple. \end{enumerate} \end{thm}

-Moreover, the subrack lattice $H$ is nilpotent of class $c$ if $G$ is nilpotent of class $c$ (see \cite[Theorem~3.3]{Kay21}) and $H$ is $p$-nilpotent if $G$ is $p$-nilpotent and $\mathcal{R}(G)$ satisfies a certain condition (see \cite[Theorem~4.5]{Kay21}).
+Moreover, the group $H$ is nilpotent of class $c$ if $G$ is nilpotent of class $c$ (see \cite[Theorem~3.3]{Kay21}) and $H$ is $p$-nilpotent if $G$ is $p$-nilpotent and $\mathcal{R}(G)$ satisfies a certain condition (see \cite[Theorem~4.5]{Kay21}).

-A group is called \emph{solvable} if there is a subnormal series whose factor groups are all abelian.
-Equivalently, a group is solvable if its derived series terminates in the trivial group as the derived series descends faster than any other series with abelian quotients (see \cite[Lemma~5.22]{Rot95}).
-The \emph{derived length} of a solvable group $G$ is the smallest $n$ such that the $n$th higher commutator subgroup $G^{(n)}$ is trivial.
-In this note we show that the results presented in \cite{Kay21} can also be used to prove that the derived length of a solvable group is determined by the subrack lattice of the corresponding group rack.
+The \emph{derived length} of a solvable group $G$ is the smallest integer $n$ such that the $n$th higher commutator subgroup $G^{(n)}$ is trivial.
+Since solvability is determined by the subrack lattice, it is natural to ask whether finer invariants of solvable groups can also be recovered.
+In this paper we show that the methods developed in \cite{Kay21} also recover this invariant from the subrack lattice of the corresponding group rack.

 \begin{thm} If $G$ is a finite solvable group with derived length $\ell$, and if $H$ is a group such that $\mathcal{R}(G)\cong \mathcal{R}(H)$, then $H$ is solvable with derived length $\ell$. \end{thm}